 When we were done Dolores put it on her right hand and said, "This isn't coming off for a while.
 I feel my grandmother when I touch it."

 For another wonderful story of a wonderful ring brought back to life, check out Carole's Restored Ring.

-Gem Cutter Saves a Fireman's Ring From Neglect
+Gem Cutter Saves a Fireman's Ring From Too Much Wear

 When Hans Durstling, gemcutter extraordinaire saw this fireman's ring he smiled.
 He likes a good challenge.

 The sapphire, though a reasonably hard gemstone at 9.5 on the Mohs Scale of Gemstone Hardness, had seen better days.
 The magic he was able to create in bringing this gemstone and ring back is inspiring.

 The fireman was suitably impressed and thrilled to see sparkle and glow once more from his ring.

 For more about fixing damaged gemstones, read, What to Do With Faded, Cracked or Damaged Gemstones.

 An Unworn Pin Becomes Redesigned as Earrings